Shopify/css/building-a-component/readme.md

 `.blog__title` This is a [sub-component](#sub-components).
 It’s always a child of a component.
 In this instance, it is a title for our blog post container

 `.blog-post` This is another component.
 This one describes a specific blog post.
 We make this its own component because a blog post is not necessarily a child of the blog container.
 It can and should be able to live independently.
-When a component or modifier requires more than one word to describe its purpose, a single hyphen is used as a substitute for spaces.
+When a component or variation requires more than one word to describe its purpose, a single hyphen is used as a substitute for spaces.

-`.blog-post--featured` This is a [modifier](#modifiers).
-It is added on to the base name of the component or sub-component.
-In this instance, it describes a different way of displaying a component.
+`.blog-post--featured` This is a [variation](#variations).
+We combine the name of component `blog-post` with the variation `featured`, separated with double dashes `--`.
+This describes a different way of displaying a component.

 `.blog-post__time` Like before, this is another sub-component.
-This time it belongs to the blog-post.
+This time it belongs to the `blog-post`.
 It’s still a subcomponent even though it is not a direct child of the component.
+We prefer this to `blog-post__date__time` to keep the class names simple and easier to read.

 ### Components

 This is the base of the independent component that you are creating.
 Components should be able to exist on their own or within other components.
-They should always live at the root level of a file.
+They should always live at the root level of a Sass file.

 * Single hyphenated naming.
 * Not nested.